rocksclusters/security-updates/README.md

 Installing the roll
 ---------------------

-To install the above example roll :
+To install the roll :

      # rocks add roll rocks-45-security-updates-6.1-0.x86_64.disk1.iso
      # rocks enable roll rocks-45-security-updates
      # (cd /export/rocks/install; rocks create distro)
      # yum clean all
      # yum check-update

 The output of the last command should list all the RPMs that are now available from the Rocks repo.
 For example: